 According to a recent report from the New York Times, China banned all fentanyl and fentanyl-related substances, slowing the supply of the deadly drug to the U.S.1 The ban went into effect on May 1, 2019.
 There is hope that this decision will greatly reduce the number of fentanyl-related overdose deaths in America.

 What is Fentanyl?

 Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine, making any consumption extremely dangerous.5 Drug users are at an even greater risk because fentanyl manufacturers and dealers use it to cut drugs like heroin, cocaine, and counterfeit prescription pills.
-These drugs are then sold online or distributed by dealers and drug abusers don’t have any idea they’re cut with fentanyl, let alone how much.
+These drugs are then sold online or distributed by dealers.
+Drug abusers don’t have any idea they’re cut with fentanyl, let alone how much.

-Prior to this announcement, China had already classified more than two dozen types of fentanyl as controlled substances, which gave the Chinese government the ability to strictly regulate and control their production and distribution.
-However, this was done on a case-by-case basis, which was a time-consuming process, meanwhile, allowing illegal fentanyl manufacturers to get around the law by creating different variations of the drug.
+Prior to this announcement, China had already classified more than two dozen types of fentanyl as controlled substances.
+This gave the Chinese government the ability to strictly regulate and control their production and distribution.
+However, this was done on a case-by-case basis, which was a time-consuming process.
+Meanwhile, it also allowed illegal fentanyl manufacturers to get around the law by creating different variations of the drug.